KissPeter/redis-streams/README.md

-#Redis Batch
+# Redis-Streams
-This package builds on [Redis Streams](https://redis.io/topics/streams-intro) and provides an easy to use interface for collection and batch processing.
+This package builds on [Redis Streams](https://redis.io/topics/streams-intro) and provides an easy to use interface for batch collection and processing.
+Simplifies the consumer group and consumers management.
-Designed for a highly available, scalable and distributed environment, it thus offers, in addition to the main functionality, monitoring and scale capabilities.
+Designed for a highly available, scalable and distributed environment, it thus offers, in addition to the main functionality, monitoring and scaling capabilities.

 The main idea is that Redis Streams supports several message producers.
 The messages  then organized into consumer groups where multiple consumers can collect a batch of items, process them and acknowledge the successfully processed ones.
 If processing fails, the message has not been acknowledged will be part of the next batch.
 In case of consumer failure the monitor component will re-assign the related messages to a healthy consumer this way messages don't get lost.
 Optional scaling component monitors incoming/processed message rate and suggests consumer scale if necessary

-##Installation
+## Installation

 Latest version:
 ```
-pip3 install redis-batch
+pip3 install redis-streams
 ```

 ## Components